-- Although this guy calls bullshit on the above study.
+- Although these guys call bullshit on the above study.

 - And the title of this one says it all.
 Citalopram is not Effective Therapy for Non-Depressed Patients with Irritable Bowel Syndrome

-- When it comes to IBS, it’s either Paxil or a TCA.
+- When it comes to off-label meds for IBS, it’s either Paxil or a TCA.